kieferhax/tryhackme-projects/OhSINT/OhSINT.md

 Hmmm...
 It's just a screenshot of a WindowsXP desktop...
 Or is it???

-### Question 1 - What is this user's avatar?
+If we click the 'Hint' button next to question 1 a pop-up windows states: "exiftool is your friend.
+Who is the author of the image?
+Do they have any social media accounts?"

+Lets install exiftool and run it against the task file.

 ![Running exiftool against task file](https://github.com/kieferhax/tryhackme-projects/blob/main/OhSINT/assets/exiftool1.png?raw=true)

+## Question 1 - What is this user's avatar?
 ![Owoodflint Google search results](https://github.com/kieferhax/tryhackme-projects/blob/main/OhSINT/assets/owoodflint-search.png?raw=true)

-### Question 2 - What city is this person in?
+## Question 2 - What city is this person in?
 ![Wigle.net BSSID search results](https://github.com/kieferhax/tryhackme-projects/blob/main/OhSINT/assets/bssid-wigledotnet.png?raw=true)

-### Question 3 - What is the SSID of the WAP he connected to?
+## Question 3 - What is the SSID of the WAP he connected to?